-- Second, log into Sprocket Network™ to begin the “Social Proofing” process, which provides us, other investors and potential additions to your management team, a “proof-of-concept” rating.
-Ratings of 8 or higher qualify for funding through one of our VC Funds.
+- Second, log into Sprocket Network™ to begin the “Social Proofing” process, which provides us, other investors and potential additions to your management team, a “proof-of-concept” rating to qualify for funding through one of our VC Funds.
 Other investors will also have a chance to invest in your company under most circumstances, as well.
 This gives you a greater chance of obtaining the full amount of capital you seek.
 This part of the process is the single most valuable component as it not only attracts investors but produces direct sales, as well as potential sales distribution channels, including Sprocket Market & Sales Force™ and through Sprocket Distributors™.

-- Third, design the deal structure of your securities offering and produce the required legal document with Financial Architect™ in order to legally solicit and sell securities to one of our VC Funds, as well as outside investors.
+- Third, design the deal structure of your securities offering and produce the required legal document with Financial Architect™ included within Sprocket Blueprint(TM) in order to legally solicit and sell securities to one of our VC Funds, as well as outside investors.

-- Fourth, engage in the securities sales efforts through FINRA registered crowdfunding portals and your website, in compliance with federal and state(s) securities laws, with the marketing assistance through the Sprocket Network.™
+- Fourth, engage in the securities sales efforts through a FINRA registered crowdfunding portals and a private secured securities portal on your website, in compliance with federal and state(s) securities laws, with the marketing assistance through the Sprocket Network.™

-- Fifth, engage in the process of attracting potential management team members, through Sprocket Talent.™ Your company’s securities offering document is also designed to protect your company in the process of engaging in and contracting with your senior management team.
+- Fifth, engage in the process of attracting potential management team members and Directors, through Sprocket Boardroom.™ Your company’s securities offering document is also designed to protect your company in the process of engaging in and contracting with your senior management team.
 It serves as the full disclosure document for the management opportunity and risks involved.
 This is a critical element that is often overlooked in the hiring process and further protects your company from potential litigation down the road.